martin-martin/teachflow/README.md

 The backend (and Streamlit UI) currently reads students from `backend/cfg.py::STUDENTS`:

 - Update that dict to change displayed students.
-- If you want to experiment with PDF/OCR matching, checkout the `ocr-llm` branch first.
-The helper in `backend/rawdata.py` uses `backend/data/students.json` and `backend/data/pdfs/` to map PDFs to student IDs.
+- `backend/rawdata.py` can map PDFs named `Surname Lastname.pdf` in `backend/data/pdfs/` to student IDs using `backend/data/students.json` if you want to experiment with OCR-based inputs.
+- `backend/ocr_mock.py` is a small helper to supply demo OCR text from `cfg.DEMO_ESSAY_PAIRS`.

 ### AI Grading Configuration